usmanwardag/dollar_bot/CONTRIBUTING.md

 ## Before Submitting A Bug Report
 The following is a list of items you need to check before submitting a bug report. <br>

-[debugging guide](https://flight-manual.atom.io/hacking-atom/sections/debugging/).
-Check out this debugging guide, which helps you to find the cause of the problem and you may fix it by yourself manually. <br>
+Check out this [debugging guide](https://flight-manual.atom.io/hacking-atom/sections/debugging/), which helps you to find the cause of the problem and you may fix it by yourself manually. <br>
-[cursory search](https://github.com/search?q=+is%3Aissue+user%3Aatom) A cursory search is necessary to check if the reported bug is already mentioned before or not.
+A cursory search is necessary to check if the reported bug is already mentioned before or not.
 You can add to the existing bug report if the issue is still open.

 ## To Submit A Good Bug Report
-[GitHub issues](https://guides.github.com/features/issues/) You can track the bugs from this.
+[GitHub issues](https://github.com/usmanwardag/dollar_bot/issues) You can track the bugs from this.
 For the repository that has bug, create an issue and fill out [the template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) to give details of the bug.

 * To identify the problem, give the issue a clear and informative term. <br>